CheyenneMDavid/Just-Cakes/README.md

 &nbsp;
 - **Customer Accounts versus Customer Profiles**
 Not being definitive about customer accounts or customer profiles, the boundaries between the two were blurred, even impacting the logic of what things did.
 It was only after a mass-renaming of files that I was able to separate things which resulted in having better logic of how templates where connected to one another and also the logic of what they displayed in relation to one another.
+&nbsp;
+- **Truncated Excerpts** When looking at why excerpts of posts weren't dynamically displaying, I realised that I had fields for "content" and a field literally called "excerpt".
+I had been double thinking this and they were attempting to serve the same purpose.
+Unfortunately thinking of the word "excerpt" I kept focus on that and used it when trying to serve it up dynamically.
+But it was the content fields that was saving the data.
+When realising this, I dropped "excerpt" from the post model and used "content correctly".
+I then went about creating new content for the posts so that the posts each had a reasonable number of words before I could make use of truncating down to 25 words.
+So I copy pasted generic text in via the admin panel, attributing it to various users.
+However...
+Upon rendering the screen the copy and pasting had taken html styles across and although it didn't show when entering in via the admin panel, it did show in the render.
+I tried to clean the output by using ```{{ post.content|striptags }}``` and that did work, but not with truncation, so I decided to not bother with the striptags command on the bases that users would normally be entering text a fresh and this issue is unlikely to arise.

 ### Deployment & Static files
   To simplify things to a level where I had less to look at I once again removed the environmental variables that controlled DEBUG and ALLOWED_HOSTS and hardcoded these into the django settings file.